fedir/yrank/README.md

 ### Coefficient optimization

 Also it's possible in future versions of yrank to make coefficients and formula to be configured through the configuration system, so everybody could choose his own coefficients.
 At the moment we'll keep simple solution.

-## Installation

-    go get -u yrank

-## Usage

-IMPORTANT: You should have a Youtube API key to use the application.
-You could crate it at [Google Developers Console](https://console.developers.google.com/).

-To launch the application You should use

-    yrank PLAYLIST-ID

-Or :

-    yrank PLAYLIST-URL

 ## Advanced configuration